azankl/Ontoclick/README.md

 ### Install from Chrome Store

-We will update this page when Ontoclick is available on the Chrome Store.
+Ontoclick is available on the Chrome Store [here](https://chrome.google.com/webstore/detail/ontoclick/nepbilmonlfaigoeldkbimkeihligbgf).

 ### How to Use the Extension